MilaNLProc/contextualized-topic-models/docs/faq.rst

 ZeroShotTM or CombinedTM?
 Which one should I use?
 *************************************************

+ZeroShotTm and CombinedTM can be basically used for the same tasks.
+ZeroShotTM has two main pros:

+1) it can handle unseen words in the test phase.
+This makes it very useful to be used in our Kitty module, for example.

-If your objective is to do `cross-lingual topic modeling`_ (i.e. train a topic model on a dataset in one language and predict the topics for data in other languages), then ZeroShotTM is the model for you.
+2) If your objective is to do `cross-lingual topic modeling`_ (i.e. train a topic model on a dataset in one language and predict the topics for data in other languages), then ZeroShotTM is the model for you.

 If you just aim at extracting topics from a corpus, you can use either the CombinedTM or the ZeroShotTM.
-We have designed the Combined topic model for the purpose of obtaining more coherent topics, so we suggest you use this.
-Yet, as you can read in `this paper <https://www.aclweb.org/anthology/2021.eacl-main.143/>`_, the ZeroShotTM model still gets results that are very similar to the ones of the combinedTM.
+We have designed the CombinedTM for the purpose of obtaining more coherent topics, so we suggest you use this for more general topic extraction.
+Yet, as you can read in `this paper <https://www.aclweb.org/anthology/2021.eacl-main.143/>`_, the ZeroShotTM model still gets results that are very similar to the ones of the CombinedTM.

-I am getting very poor results.
-What can I do?
-***********************************************
-There are many elements that can influence the final results in a topic model.
-A good preprocessing is fundamental for obtaining meaningful topics. `Here <https://github.com/MilaNLProc/contextualized-topic-models#tldr>`_ you can find some suggestions on how to preprocess your data, but be careful because each dataset may have their pecularities.
-If you still get poor results, don't hesitate to `contact us <https://github.com/MilaNLProc/contextualized-topic-models#development-team>`_!
-We would be happy to help you :)

 How do I choose the correct number of topics?
 ***********************************************